-184 Policy 17 Pg 56 Reword to read; Policy 17: Rural Needs In Key Rural Centres, Rural Villages and Rural Hamlets, small scale developments that meet a 'local need' either through Local Choice or a Rural Exceptions Site for housing, employment or community facilities adjacent to the settlement boundary will be permitted provided that: • The 'local need' has been clearly identified in an up to date Needs Survey or Parish Plan, the format of which has been agreed by the Borough Council. • The need cannot be met within the settlement boundary of the village. • The development is of a scale and design which fully respects the character of the settlement concerned and the level of need identified. • For a Rural Exceptions Site, the development will be small scale (usually 10 dwellings or less), and the development will be exclusively.
+184 Policy 17 Pg 56 Reword to read; Policy 17: Rural Needs In Key Rural Centres, Rural Villages and Rural Hamlets, small scale developments that meet a 'local need' either through Local Choice or a Rural Exceptions Site for housing, employment or community facilities adjacent to the settlement boundary will be permitted provided that: The 'local need' has been clearly identified in an up to date Needs Survey or Parish Plan, the format of which has been agreed by the Borough Council.
+The need cannot be met within the settlement boundary of the village.
+The development is of a scale and design which fully respects the character of the settlement concerned and the level of need identified.
+For a Rural Exceptions Site, the development will be small scale (usually 10 dwellings or less), and the development will be exclusively for the provision of affordable housing, either social rented or intermediate housing. for the provision of affordable housing, either

-A legal agreement is entered into to ensure that all housing/employment provided will be for the exclusive occupation, in perpetuity, of people with a local connection and that any affordable housing provided as part of this policy is provided in perpetuity.
+• A legal agreement is entered into to ensure that all housing/employment provided will be for the exclusive occupation, in perpetuity, of people with a local connection and that any affordable housing provided as part of this policy is provided in perpetuity.
 No more than 80% share of any affordable housing will be permitted to be sold.
 A local need for housing is defined as people: (i) who satisfy the local connection criteria, as set out in PPS3 (paragraph 30); and (ii) For affordable housing, people in housing need, as set out in PPS3 (Annex B).
-185 Providing for Gypsies, Travellers and Travelling Showpeople para 4.54, 4 th sent.
-Amend sentence to 'up to 10 transit caravans that equates to 5 transit pitches (to 2011).'
-Provide additional clarification.
-186 Policy 18 Pg 57, 1 st para, 1 st sentence Amend sentence to 'up to 10 transit caravans that equates to 5 transit pitches (to 2011).'
-Provide additional clarification.
-187 Providing for Gypsies, Travellers and Travelling Showpeople Page 57, Title Change page title to 'Providing for Gypsies, Travellers and Travelling Showpeople' This section includes details on the accommodation needs of travelling showpeople, however, this is not reflected within the title.
+185 Providing for Pg 57, Amend sentence to 'up to 10 transit caravans that Provide additional clarifica ation.
+Gypsies, para 4.54, equates to 5 transit pitches (to 2011).'
+Travellers and $4^{\text{th}}$ sent.
+Travelling Showpeople 186Policy 18Pg 57, 1stAmend sentence to 'up to 10 transit caravans thatProvide additional clarificant ation. para, $1^{\text{st}}$ equates to 5 transit pitches (to 2011).' sentence 187 Providing for Page 57, Change page title to 'Providing for Gypsies, Travellers This section includes details on the Gypsies,Titleand Travelling Showpeople'accommodationneedsTravellers andshowpeople, however, this of travelling Travellers andshowpeople, however, thisTravellingwithin the title. is is not reflected